GabiGrin/node-elm-compile-string/readme.md

 # node-elm-compile-string [![Build Status](https://travis-ci.org/GabiGrin/node-elm-compile.svg?branch=master)](https://travis-ci.org/GabiGrin/node-elm-compile-string)

-Elm compiler as a function - receives a code string and outputs the compiled result as a JS or HTML string using promises.
+Elm compiler wrapper as a function - receives a code string and outputs the compiled result as a JS or HTML string using promises.

 It'll load some [basic packages](cache/elm-package.json) for you, and do it from cache so it'll run fast.